ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

+After you have completed these setps, proceed to define your information barriers policy.

 ### Define an information barriers policy